 "I will begin with Spring Street's humble origins," she said.
 "It was a narrow lane that townspeople and (Williams College) students originally went to get their water supplies."

-There was a spring on the street (hence the name) and water was made available to townspeople and students in the earlier
+There was a spring on the street (hence the name) and water was made available to townspeople and students in the earlier years of Williamstown.

 On a map of Spring Street in 1894, houses are identified by the owners' names, such as Danforth, Gales, W.O.
 Adams and J. Austin.
 In addition to that map, Sarah Purcell, director of the museum, created maps of Spring Street in 1940 and as it is currently.

 "When the Ephporium was moved in 1887 to Spring Street from where the Congregational Church now stands, it was the first real business on the street.
 Ephporium was a book store, public baths, post office and drug store at one time," Watson said.
 Now, the store is a deli and carries a small selection of groceries.

 "In the early 1900s, Cabe Prindle first opened a billiard parlor and bowling alleys on the east side of Spring Street.
 After nine years, the bowling alleys were burned out, and Prindle moved the business across the street where it remained for many years."